caizoryan/feed.a-p/readme.md

 Welcome to anyone browsing this.
 This is a space for me to play around with static site generation while also making something to host a log of me making things.
 I wanted a space where I can document things I'm making, sketches, prototypes, ideas, seed of future projects.

-I would also like to point to you to [Grant Custer's space](https://feed.grantcuster.com/) that I was very much inspired by.
+I would also like to point you to [Grant Custer's space](https://feed.grantcuster.com/) that I was very much inspired by.
 This is an aim to create a similar kind of space.

 ## How this repo works